 For some, this will make Chase hotel bookings a non-starter — and that's a completely rational choice if status matters to you.
 This is a big contrast from flights, where the airlines treat you just like other paying customers.
 The beauty of Chase Ultimate Rewards is that you have the flexibility to redeem them in lots of different ways.
 When you consider all the expenses on a typical trip, it should be easy to find a redemption option that doesn't force you to sacrifice benefits.

-The other thing to keep in mind is that many of the hotel properties found in the Ultimate Rewards Travel Portal don't have any affiliation with a loyalty program.
+The other thing to keep in mind is that many of the hotel properties found in the Chase Travel Portal don't have any affiliation with a loyalty program.
 If you find a great deal on a boutique bed and breakfast, you won't be missing out on anything related to elite status by splurging with your Chase points.

 Hotel cancellation policies